 - Wisconsin State Legislature (all 99 districts)

-- In preparation for the November general election, Arts Wisconsin has distributed a survey to State Senate and State Assembly candidates to gauge their involvement in the arts and support for investment in the arts and creativity for economic, educational and civic success.
+- In preparation for the November 2020 general election, Arts Wisconsin will distribute a survey to State Senate and State Assembly candidates to gauge their involvement in creative activities and support for investment in the arts and creativity for economic, educational and civic success.
+Watch for:

-- Send an op-ed to a newspaper or write a blog post about the power and impact of the arts and creativity in your community and statewide.
+- Op-ed for a newspaper or write a blog post about the power and impact of the arts and creativity in your community and statewide.

 - Wisconsin Elections Commission: www.elections.wi.gov/

-- MyVote Wisconsin: www.myvote.wi.gov – register to vote, check your voter registration status, find your polling place, see what’s on your ballot, request an absentee ballot (military and permanent overseas voters only), and check provisional ballot status.
+- MyVote Wisconsin: www.myvote.wi.gov – are you registered to vote and do you know where you vote?
+Here’s where you can check those items and more – find your polling place, see what’s on your ballot, request an absentee ballot (military and permanent overseas voters only), and check provisional ballot status.

 - Wisconsin Vote – a service of Wisconsin Public Radio and Wisconsin Public Television: www.wisconsinvote.org/